bruderstein/unexpected-react/README.md

 ## Thanks

 Huge thanks to [@Munter](https://github.com/munter) for [unexpected-dom](https://github.com/munter/unexpected-dom),
-and along with [@dmatteo](https://github.com/dmatteo) for handing over the unexpected-react name.
+and along with [@dmatteo](https://github.com/dmatteo) from Podio for handing over the unexpected-react name.

 [Unexpected](http://unexpected.js.org) is a great library to work with, and I offer my sincere thanks to [@sunesimonsen](https://github.com/sunesimonsen) and [@papandreou](https://github.com/papandreou), who have created an assertion library that makes testing JavaScript a joy.